-If you need to recover your computer to its default factory state, you can re-build the system using your Hard Drive Recovery Utilities.
+If you need to recover your computer to its default factory state, you can rebuild the system using your Hard Drive Recovery Utilities.

-To recover your hard disk drive using the utilities burned to CDs or DVDs (refer to "Creating Recovery CDs/DVDs" on page 65):
+To recover your hard disk drive using the utilities burned to CDs or DVDs (refer to "Creating Recovery CDs/DVDs" on page 53):

-Insert the first recovery CD or DVD into your CD/DVD drive and power on the computer.
-When the computer powers on, the TOSHIBA HDD Recovery Utility screen displays.
+- Insert the first recovery CD or DVD into your CD/DVD drive and power on the computer. - When the initial screen displays, press F12.
+The boot menu appears. - 6 Using the arrow keys, select the CD/DVD option and press Enter.

-Sample TOSHIBA HDD Recovery Utility screen
+Sample Toshiba HDD Recovery Utility screen

-Recovering the original factory image (recommended)
+Recovering the original factory image (recommended recovery method)

 Recovering a hard disk drive to its factory default setting deletes all partitions on the hard disk drive and your information will be lost.
-Be sure to save your work on external media before proceeding.
+Be sure to save your work to external media first.

-1 Press 1 on the keyboard to recover your hard disk drive to its original factory setting.
-A confirmation message displays, reminding you that all data will be lost during the recovery

-- process.
-Be sure you have saved your work on external media before proceeding. - 2 Click Yes to begin the recovery process.
-Once complete, a message displays that the HDD has been recovered. - 3 Press any key on the keyboard to restart the computer.
+- 1 Select "Recovery of Factory Default Software."
+Click Next. - 2 Select "Recover to out-of-the-box-state."
+Click Next.
+A confirmation message displays, reminding you that all data will be lost during the recovery process.
+Be sure you have saved your work to external media before proceeding. - 3 Click Next to begin the recovery process.
+Once complete, a message displays that the HDD has been recovered. - 4 Press any key on the keyboard to restart the computer.